indieBlog

 phillip youmans burning cane

-Thank you to Phillip Youmans for talking with us about his film!
-Learn more about BURNING CANE at the ARRAY website or follow the film on Twitter, Facebook, or Instagram.
+Thank you to Phillip Youmans for talking with us about BURNING CANE.
+Learn more about the film at the ARRAY website or follow the film on Twitter, Facebook, or Instagram.

 This interview has been edited and condensed for clarity.